alisaraa/alisaraa.github.io/_posts/2019-08-06-snowflake.md

 COPY is a great way to get data from an external location (AWS S3 or Microsoft Azure or the newly added feature of Google Cloud).
 However, Snowflake didn’t invent the COPY command; that feature alone would not make it to this list.
 It is the metadata feature that differentiates it.

-When you copy into a Snowflake table, you can optionally add two fields of metadata:
+When you copy into a Snowflake table, you can optionally add two fields of metadata: <br>
-File name- add METADATA$FILENAME to your SELECT statement Row number- add METADATA$file_row_number to your SELECT statement
+File name- add METADATA$FILENAME to your SELECT statement <br>
+Row number- add METADATA$file_row_number to your SELECT statement <br>

 An example from the website linked above on how to use it: